 Sources of Turmeric and Curcumin

-The only major dietary source of curcumin is turmeric.
-On average, turmeric extracts are made up of around 3-4% of curcumin, although, as we have seen, this can vary.
+The only major dietary source of curcumin is turmeric (27).
+On average, turmeric extracts are made up of around three to four percent of curcumin, although, as we have seen, this can vary.

 Another spice called shoti (zedoary root) also contains curcumin, and is popularly used in Indian pickles.